-- Strengths of belief (degrees of plausibility) are represented by real numbers - Qualitative correspondence with common sense - Consistency - If a conclusion can be reasoned in more than one way, then every way should lead to the same answer. - Beliefs always take into account all relevant evidence. - Equivalent states of knowledge are represented by equivalent plausibility assignments.
+- Let b(x) be real.
+As b(x) increases, $b(\neg x)$ decreases, and so the function mapping $b(x) \leftrightarrow b(\neg x)$ is monotonically decreasing and self-inverse. - ▶ $b(x \land y)$ depends only on b(y) and b(x|y). - Consistency - If a conclusion can be reasoned in more than one way, then every way should lead to the same answer. - ▶ Beliefs always take into account all relevant evidence. - ▶ Equivalent states of knowledge are represented by equivalent plausibility assignments.

-Consequence: Belief functions (e.g. b(x), b(x|y), b(x, y)) must satisfy the rules of probability theory, including Bayes rule. (see Jaynes, Probability Theory: The Logic of Science)
+Consequence: Belief functions (e.g. b(x), b(x|y), b(x,y)) must be isomorphic to probabilities, satisfying all the usual laws, including Bayes rule.
+(See Jaynes, Probability Theory: The Logic of Science)